imvast/Discord-MassDM/README.md

-# Discord Nitro Token Gen
+$50 lifetime @ discord.gg/vast

-generates accounts on discord with 1m nitro
+or

-releasing @ discord.gg/vast
+100 stars for public